ground-creative/wp-debugger-logger/readme.txt

 == Changelog ==

+= 0.7 =
+Upgraded the plugin to the new library version
+Added event listeners for the admin options form.

 = 0.6 =
 Added namespaces to all classes but the main debugger class to be able to use the functions in the globlal scope,